Concerned about lead contamination in indoor firing/gun ranges?

 Sanitation is another situation that can result in lead contamination away from the firing line itself.
 Clothing used by the shooters is kept in clothing lockers with street clothes and personal items.
 In many cases, shooters don’t wash their hands before handling other items such as exercise equipment and even food.

-Newer ranges often are designed and rules set to control contamination.
-This can include HEPA filtered exhaust, copper jacketed bullets, shooter clothing lockers in the range area, washing facilities in the range area, frequent cleaning and vacuuming (using HEPA filtered vacuums) but still the potential to carry lead contamination outside the shooting range exists.
+Newer ranges often are designed and rules set to control lead contamination.
+This can include HEPA filtered exhaust, copper-jacketed bullets, shooter clothing lockers in the range area, washing facilities in the range area, frequent cleaning and vacuuming (using HEPA filtered vacuums) but still, the potential to carry lead contamination outside the shooting range exists—certainly less likely than at older ranges.

-Clean-up of lead contamination can be time consuming and expensive especially when it affects the other parts of the building.
+Clean-up of lead contamination can be time-consuming and expensive especially when it affects the other parts of the building.
+Achieving complete decontamination is a costly process and often does not result in a completely lead-free building.

 Defining what is a safe level of lead on surfaces is not easy.
 The greatest danger of lead exposure that can adversely affect humans is for children six years old and younger.
-At these ages, very small amounts of exposure can reduce a child’s IQ and have other longer term adverse effects throughout their lives.
-Lead contamination can be carried home on clothing and shoes and subject children and family members to lead.
+At these ages, very small amounts of exposure can reduce a child’s IQ and have other longer-term adverse effects throughout their lives.
+Lead contamination can be carried home on clothing and shoes and subject children and family members to lead—this contamination can also be in vehicles as well.

 They identify the acceptable surface contamination level of 200 micrograms per square foot (200 ug/ft2) or less which is a reasonably safe level as long as no young children would be using the future space.
 A good example is setting up a daycare facility in a former college firing range.
-In such cases where children 6 years old are intended to occupy should adhere to the HUD safe level of 40 ug/ft2 as the appropriate level of decontamination—from experience, is difficult to achieve.
+In such cases where children 6 years old are intended to occupy should adhere to the HUD safe level of 10 ug/ft2 as the appropriate level of decontamination—from experience, is difficult to achieve.
 Such use of a former shooting range is not advisable in such cases.
+It should be noted that the 200 ug/ft2 is difficult to achieve—and may not even be possible for older shooting ranges, without complete replacement of the lead-contaminated surfaces.

-We have experience in evaluating indoor firing/shooting ranges for lead contamination with the ability to determine OSHA compliance, appropriate ventilation, testing all areas for surface contamination, and clearance sampling after decontamination.
+The consulting and contracting team at Atlantic Environmental have experience in evaluating lead contamination in indoor firing/shooting ranges with the ability to determine OSHA compliance, appropriate ventilation, testing all areas for surface contamination, and clearance sampling after decontamination.

-Our primary service areas for Lead Contamination Sampling/Testing are: NJ, NY, NYC, PA, CT, DE, MA, RI, Wash DC, WI, MD, MI, IL, VA, IN, GA, AL, NC, SC, TN, TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+For lead contamination in indoor firing/gun ranges, our primary service areas are NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR.
+We can service most other areas of the U.S. but with some added travel charges.

 - Office of Healthy Homes and Lead Hazard Control, USHUD, “Guidelines for the Evaluation and Control of Lead-Based Paint Hazards in Housing,” 2nd Edition, July 2012.